uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 * To save what you've done, click the **Save Layer Edits** button next to the **Toggle Editing** button
 * To finish editing your layer click the **Toggle Editing** button again

+You now know how to digitise a polygon, but the same steps apply for creating a point or a line layer.
+We created a new layer here, and you can also do the same steps to edit a pre-exisitng layer too.

+Despite these missing Refuge area polygons, you can still see that there are a lot of koalas which are found outside of protected areas.
+Infact, most sightings seem to occur outside of protected areas!
+Is this poor protected area management, or might our data be biased by when and where people are more likely to encounter koalas?

 ## Analysis: How do koalas and people overlap?
 ### Count Points in Polygons

-Eaerlier we lookied at overlap between polygons, we can also look at points in polygon.
+Earlier we lookied at overlap between polygons, we can also look at points in polygon.
 Let's use the Count Points in Polygons tool to quickly count the number of points from a particular layer inside a polygon.
 We could look at a few things here, we could look at koala sightings in protected areas or in the priority areas, but let's try to get an idea of how people and koala sightings overlap.
 You would expect there to be more koalas where there are fewer people, but perhaps our data is skewed by population levels.

 Let's determine how many koalas are inside of each SA2 suburb.